sydney-mayer/CPT-Work/README.md

                 print('She closes the door in your face and you are left') print('clueless.
 You cannot continue without more information.') print('GAME OVER')
+                #can only continue if the answer is correct
         elif d == 'LEAVE':
             print(' ')
             print('The woman closes the door in your face.
 You cannot continue') print('without more information.')
             print('GAME OVER')
+            #player can't proceed without inputing BRIBE

+#this is my game!
+It's not perfect but I'm okay with how it turned out
+#thank you for playing!